mshsstemclub/mshsstemclub.github.io/WeeklyVideos.md

 ---

-## **STEM club videos we have shown.**
+**STEM club videos we have shown at our weekly meetings.**

-We show videos at each STEM club weekly meeting about STEM careers and STEM related videos.
+We show videos about STEM careers at each STEM Club weekly meeting.
 This is a link to the videos we watched in case you missed them.